Honors Alumni Award

 In 2018, Kelly’s résumé only continues to impress: In May she moved to Fairbanks, Alaska, where she is working with an Indian Health Services provider, Tanana Chiefs Conference, as an environmental health specialist.
 Kelly provides a wide range of services, including “health inspections and working with the water, sanitation, and hazardous waste infrastructure across a very large area of the interior of Alaska.”

 The Honors College community is proud to recognize Ms. Genskow for these and other achievements, and we wish her the very best in the Last Frontier!
-Given her long history with Honors at UW Oshkosh and her ongoing commitment to service and education, Kelly was our undisputed choice for this year’s Honors Alumni Award.
+Given her long history with Honors at UW Oshkosh and her ongoing commitment to service and education, Kelly was our undisputed choice for the 2018 Honors Alumni Award.

 2016: Tracy Wilichowski